Topics on this page

-The Deep Security Agent may initiate communication to Workload Security or it may be contacted by Workload Security if the computer object is set to operate in bi-directional mode.
+The agent may initiate communication to Workload Security or it may be contacted by Workload Security if the computer object is set to operate in bi-directional mode.
 Workload Security treats all connections to agents in a similar way.
 If the agent has not been activated, a limited set of interactions are possible.
 If the agent has been activated (either by an administrator or via the agent-initiated activation feature), the full set of interactions are enabled.
 Workload Security acts as an HTTP client in all cases, regardless of whether it was the client when forming the TCP connection.
 Agents cannot ask for data or initiate operations themselves.
 Workload Security requests information such as events and status, invokes operations, or pushes configuration to the agent.
 This security domain is highly controlled to ensure that agents have no access to Workload Security or the computer that it is running on.

 Both the agent and Workload Security use two different security contexts to establish the secure channel for HTTP requests:

 - Before activation, the agent accepts the bootstrap certificate to form the SSL or TLS channel.

 - After authentication, mutual authentication is required to initiate the connection.
 For mutual authentication, the Workload Security certificate is sent to the agent and the agent's certificate is sent to Workload Security.
 The agent validates that the certificates come from the same certificate authority (which is Workload Security) before privileged access is granted.